MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 ![Event toolbar](../assets/images/misp/blog/event-reports/edit-toolbar.png)

-When is comes to editing, the best way to write a report is to use the split screen mode as it offers both a text editor and a markdown viewer at the same time, providing an intuitive WYSIWYG experience.
+When it comes to editing, the best way to write a report is to use the split-screen mode as it offers both a text editor and a markdown viewer at the same time, providing an intuitive WYSIWYG experience.

 ![Event toolbar](../assets/images/misp/blog/event-reports/editor-full.png)